niztal/react-native-firebase-adapter/README.md

 # react-native-firebase-adapter

-These are the main concepts for creating the adapter for the firebase authentication module (made on Android):
+These were my main concepts for creating the adapter for the firebase authentication module (**on Android**):

 1. Install Android SDK on the React Native android app (according to [Firebase documentations](https://firebase.google.com/support/guides/firebase-android#update_your_gradle_dependencies_numbered)).
-2. Now you will need create a new Native Module for the React Native project (according to [Facebook's documentation](https://facebook.github.io/react-native/docs/native-modules-ios.html))
+2. Created a new Native Module for the React Native project (according to [Facebook's documentation](https://facebook.github.io/react-native/docs/native-modules-ios.html))
-3. Create a new class that extends ReactContextBaseJavaModule (see attached FirebaseAuthAdapter.java) and set a name for it:
+3. Created a new class that extends ReactContextBaseJavaModule (see attached FirebaseAuthAdapter.java) and set a name for it:

   ```java
       @Override